 Some of the castles belong to the same foundation and you can buy combination tickets (e.g. Pena Palace, Palacio Nacional, Moorish Castle, Palacio de Monserrate..).
 Combination tickets save you just a couple of euros, but you need to decide which places to visit before you buy the ticket.
 Quinta da Regaleira is not part of the same group and requires a separate ticket.

-Tip: If you want to avoid long queues, buy your tickets online in advance.
+TIP: As already said before, if you want to avoid long queues, buy your tickets online in advance.
 However, families with children are better off buying family tickets at the entrance (at the time of our visit these were not available nor mentioned online).
 Family tickets will save you a lot of money, especially for bigger families, but be prepared to queue.

 6. What to pack for Sintra